CrunchyData/pgCompare/README.md

 ## Processes
 Each comparison involves at least three threads: one for the observer and two for the source and target loader processes.
 By specifying a mod_column in the dc_tables and increasing parallel_degree, the number of threads can be increased to speed up comparison.
 Tuning between batch sizes, commit rates, and parallel degree is essential for optimal performance.

+# Design Principles
+The following list outlines some principles that drives the design of this solution:
+- Avoid the need to create any database object in the source or target host.
+- Compare rows in batches instead of row by row or column by column approach.

 Confero project source code is available subject to the [Apache 2.0 license](LICENSE.md).